-Nowadays, CBD is everywhere.
-You can find it infused into everything from candy to bath salts, but one of the most popular ways of taking the substance is CBD oil.
-More and more companies are springing up offering their own take on CBD oil, but the legality of this is somewhat hazy.
+You will find CBD infused into everything from candy to bath salts these days.
+However, CBD oil is one of the most popular ways of taking the substance.
+A growing number of companies are springing up offering their take on CBD oil, but the legality of this is somewhat hazy.

 In 2018, the updated Farm Bill ensured that the cultivation of Cannabis sativa L. plants containing less than 0.3% THC became federally legal.
-Following this, hemp was removed from the Controlled Substances Act, and the market exploded in an unprecedented fashion.
+Following this, hemp was removed from the Controlled Substances Act, and the market exploded unprecedentedly.

-However, while CBD companies and consumers are celebrating the new law, there is just one small catch.
+Yet, while CBD companies and consumers celebrate this important change, there is just one small catch.
 The Farm Bill also preserved the rights of the Food and Drug Administration (FDA) to regulate all cannabis-based products under the Food, Drug, and Cosmetic Act.
 So, while many companies state that their CBD is legal in all 50 states, this is not necessarily the case.

 Do You Need to Get a Prescription for CBD Oil?

-At the time of writing, a total of 33 states have medical marijuana laws in place.
+At the time of writing, a significant majority of states have medical marijuana laws in place.
 If you are lucky enough to live in one of these states, you can apply for a medical card and get access to a whole range of different cannabis-based products.

 However, if you are in one of the remaining states, CBD oil may be your only option.

-It is not necessary to obtain a prescription or a recommendation from a doctor for hemp-derived CBD that contains less than 0.3% THC.
+It is not usually necessary to obtain a prescription or a recommendation from a doctor for hemp-derived CBD that contains less than 0.3% THC (see above for exceptions).
 However, in some states, patients can use CBD oil that contains more than 0.3% THC if they have a medical marijuana card or exception.

-We have not included the specific details of CBD laws in individual states as they are continually being updated.
+However, please note that various states’ CBD and MMJ laws change regularly.
 If you want to know whether you need a written recommendation for CBD oil in your area, we recommend that you contact your local health department for further information.

 Which CBD Products Are Approved by the FDA?

-The only cannabidiol product which is currently approved by the FDA is Epidiolex.
-This medicine was developed by GW Pharmaceuticals and is licensed in the treatment of drug-resistant forms of epilepsy such as Dravet syndrome and Lennox-Gastaut syndrome.
+The only cannabidiol product that the FDA currently approves is Epidiolex.
+GW Pharmaceuticals developed this medicine.
+It is approved to treat drug-resistant forms of epilepsy such as Dravet syndrome, Lennox-Gastaut syndrome, and also tuberous sclerosis complex (TSC).
 As the product has undergone rigorous testing, the FDA has deemed it safe and effective.
 Sadly, this is more than can be said for other forms of CBD.

 Thanks to the illegal status of cannabis for the last century, research into the plant has been severely lacking.
 Its use as a supplement or food additive is also currently unapproved.

-The FDA does allow CBD to be used in cosmetic products, although this is also subject to strict regulations.
-The actual legality of CBD is all dependent on how it is labeled and marketed, and this is where many companies fall foul of the law.
+The FDA does allow the use of CBD in cosmetic products, although this is also subject to strict regulations.
+The actual legality of CBD depends on how it is labeled and marketed, which is where many companies fall foul of the law.

 Therefore, if you intend to use CBD, be sure to find a reputable source.